Salsify is a cool-weather root crop. It is grown for its roots. The leaves are also edible.

 Water and feeding.
 Keep salsify evenly moist to prevent the roots from getting stringy.
 Add aged compost to planting beds in advance of planting.
 Side dress salsify with compost at midseason.
 Manure or too much nitrogen added to the soil before sowing can cause roots to fork and split.

 Care.
-Keep planting beds weed free.
-Mulch planting beds with 1 to 2 feet of straw if harvest is planned after the onset of freezing weather.
+Keep planting beds weed-free.
+Mulch planting beds with 1 to 2 feet of straw if the harvest is planned after the onset of freezing weather.

 Pests.
 Salsify has no serious pest problems.